- For Staff

 - Forms Database

-Should you have further questions about our program, Lakehead University or life in Thunder Bay, please contact Dr. Joey Farrell.
+Should you have further questions about our program, Lakehead University, or life in Thunder Bay, please contact our Director, Dr. Ian Newhouse.